domsolutions/gopayloader/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/domsolutions/gopayloader)](https://goreportcard.com/report/github.com/domsolutions/gopayloader)
 [![GoDoc](https://godoc.org/github.com/domsolutions/gopayloader?status.svg)](http://godoc.org/github.com/domsolutions/gopayloader)

 Gopayloader is an HTTP/S benchmarking tool.
 Inspired by [bombardier](https://github.com/codesenberg/bombardier/) it also uses [fasthttp](https://github.com/valyala/fasthttp) which allows for fast creation and sending of requests due to low allocations and lots of other improvements.
-But with added improvement of also supporting fashttp for HTTP/2.
 It uses this client by default, a different client can be used with `--client` flag.

-Supports all HTTP versions, using [quic-go](https://github.com/quic-go/quic-go) for HTTP/3 client with `--client nethttp-3`.
-For HTTP/2 can use fasthttp with `--client fasthttp-2` or standard core golang `net/http` with `--client nethttp`
+Supports all HTTP versions, using [quic-go](https://github.com/quic-go/quic-go) for HTTP/3 client with `--client nethttp3`.
+For HTTP/2 can use  with `--client nethttp2`.
+By default uses fasthttp HTTP/1.1 client.

 Supports ability to generate custom JWTs to send in headers with payload (only limited by HDD size).
 This can be useful if the service being tested is JWT authenticated.
 Each JWT generated will be unique as contains a unique `jti` in claims i.e.